stcorp/harp/doc/operations.rst

         ingested product.
 All variables marked for exclusion will be excluded from the ingested product, all other variables will be kept.
+        Variables that do not exist will be ignored.

     ``flatten(dimension)``
         Flatten a product for a certain dimension by collapsing the